 CSS is easy to learn?
-Most would say that yes, mainly because of the facility and the possibility to see quickly what we are doing.
-However, of course that exists the negative points and, when we talk about them, one of the principal is related to maintenance/organization of CSS.
+Most would say that yes, mainly because of the facility and the possibility of quickly seeing what we are doing.
+However, of course, that exists negative points and, when we talk about them, one of the principal is related to maintenance/organization of CSS.

-Open a file and writing CSS is very easy and quick, however, give maintenance, organize it and scale it are not trivial things.
-As your project grows, the trend of you start to lose patience with CSS or break windows get bigger and bigger.
-A good reading tip is the article (in pt-br) Scalable CSS do Shankar Cabus.
+Open a file and writing CSS is very easy and quick; however, give maintenance, organize it, and scale it are not trivial things.
+As your project grows, you start to lose patience with CSS or break windows get bigger and bigger.
+A good reading tip is an article (in pt-BR) Scalable CSS do Shankar Cabus.

-There are several alternatives/thoughts/methodologies that attempt to correct and assist in this matter of how to organize and structure the CSS of a project.
-One is the BEM (Block Element Modifier), which was created by the Yandex guys, a Russian searches site.
+Several alternatives/thoughts/methodologies attempt to correct and assist in organizing and structuring a CSS project.
+One is the BEM (Block Element Modifier), created by the Yandex guys, a Russian search site.

 As can be noted, the basic idea is to have three things: